pact-foundation/pact_broker-client/README.md

 ### can-i-deploy

 You will need >= v2.13.0 of the Pact Broker for this feature to work.
+See the [Can I Deploy](https://docs.pact.io/pact_broker/can_i_deploy) page in the Pact docs for an explanation of how `can-i-deploy` works under the hood.

 ```
 Usage: